danking/hail-cloud-docs/how-to-cloud.md

 gs://bucket/folder1/folder2/folder3/file
 ```

+However, beware: most bucket storage systems, including GCS, pervasively *do
+not* support traditional hierarchical features.
+For example, "setting
+permissions on a folder" is simulated by recursively setting permissions on
+every object in the folder, this takes a lot longer than running a single
+operation on a folder on a normal file system!

 The rest of this document assumes you're using Google Cloud Platform, the
 more common cloud provider at the Broad.